rackerlabs/support-how-to/content/how-to/cloud-servers/too-many-connections-error-in-mysql/index.md

         /usr/local/etc/my.cnf
         ~/.my.cnf

-3. Restart MySQL service and the changes will be applied!
+3. Restart the MySQL service and to apply the changes.